-In dynamic mode, the switch sends IGMP leave and join reports to the other multicast devices (such as multicast routers or servers) in the multicast VLAN.
+In dynamic mode, the switch sends IGMP leave and join reports through the source port(s) to the other multicast devices (such as multicast routers or servers) in the multicast VLAN.
 This allows the multicast devices to update the multicast forwarding table to forward or not forward multicast traffic to the receiver ports.

-In compatible mode, the switch does not send any IGMP reports.
+In compatible mode, the switch does not send any IGMP reports through the source port(s).
 In this case, you must manually configure the forwarding settings on the multicast devices in the multicast VLAN.

-23.5.3 How MVR Works
+18.5.3 How MVR Works

-The following figure shows a multicast television example where a subscriber device (such as a computer) in VLAN 1 receives multicast traffic from the streaming media server, S, via the switch.
+The following figure shows a multicast television example where a subscriber device (such as a computer) in VLAN 1 receives multicast traffic from the streaming media server, \mathbf{S} , via the switch.
 Multiple subscriber devices can connect through a port configured as the receiver on the switch.